marekjm/viuavm/README.markdown

 Some features also supported by the VM:

-- separate compilation,
+- separate compilation of Viua code modules
-- static and dynamic linking of Viua-native libraries,
+- static and dynamic linking of Viua-native libraries
-- multiple inheritance,
+- built-in, simple algorithm supporting multiple inheritance of user-defined types in Viua
-- straightforward ways to use both dynamic and static method dispatch on objects,
+- straightforward ways to use both dynamic and static method dispatch on objects
-- first-class functions,
+- first-class functions
-- closures (with multiple way of enclosing objects inside a closure),
+- closures (with multiple way of enclosing objects inside a closure)
-- passing function parameters by value, pointer and move (non-copying pass),
+- passing function parameters by value, pointer and move (non-copying pass)
-- copy-free function returns,
+- copy-free function returns
+- inter-function tail calls

 Current limitations include:

 - severly limited introspection,
-- no way to express atoms (i.e. all names must be known at compile time, and there is no way to tell the machine "Here, take this string, convert it to atom and return corresponding function/class/etc."),
+- no way to express atoms (i.e. all names must be known at compile time, and there is no way to tell the machine "Here, take this string, convert it to atom and return corresponding function/class/etc.")
-- calling Viua code from C++ is not tested,
+- calling Viua code from C++ is not tested
-- concurrent code must be debugged with GDB instead of debugger supplied by the VM,
-- debugging information encoded in compiled files is limited,
+- debugging information encoded in compiled files is limited
-- speed: Viua is not the fastest VM around,
+- speed: Viua is not the fastest VM around

 ##### Software state notice